Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Foundations of multi-objective optimization

 In the context of this paper, objectives refer to the evaluation criteria of the ML model $c_1: \LamS \to \R, \dots, c_m: \LamS \to \R$ with $m \in \N$.
 While oftentimes we simply aim to minimize these objectives, in real-world applications, we may well face a constrained HPO problem of the form:

-where $c: \LamS \to \R^m$ as before.
+where $c: \LamS \to \R^m$ as before and $k_1, \dots k_n$ (equality constraint functions) and $\hat{k}_{1}, \dots, \hat{k}_{\hat{n}}$ (inequality constraint functions) are functions on $\LamS$ with one dimensional, real output.
+While equality constraints are not as prevalent in the context of (MO)HPO, they sometimes are included; a very simple example is requiring a certain number of clusters in the final result of a clustering algorithm~\citep{yang2020hyperparameter}.
+Inequality constraints are often relevant to (MO)HPO problems: In many applications, predictive performance should not cross a certain threshold, energy consumption of an ML model should be under a given amount or if fairness with respect to two subpopulations satisfies a specific value, further improvement is not required.
 It is the task of an ML practitioner to translate a real-world problem into an ML task - and therefore objectives and constraints - to measure the quality and feasibility of a given model.
 Depending on the use case it has to be carefully considered whether to frame a requirement to an ML model as an objective or a constraint.
 For example, is it important to have a model as memory-efficient as possible or is memory requirement limited by a hard constraint?
-Finding high performing and efficient deep learning architectures has emerged as a prominent task recently, coining the term hardware-aware NAS (HW-NAS)~\citep{benmeziane2021hw-nas}.
+Finding high performing and efficient deep learning architectures has emerged as a prominent task recently, coining the term hardware-aware NAS (HW-NAS)~\citep{ijcai2021p592}.
 Successful approaches exist that frame the HW-NAS problem as a constrained optimization problem~\citep{cai2019proxylessnas, tan2019mnasnet} or a MOO problem~\citep{elsken2018efficient,lu2019nsga}.
 It should be noted that constrained optimization comes with its own set of challenges that are orthogonal to the multi-objective aspect we focus on in this paper.
 We therefore exclude constrained optimization from our work - only mentioning it in absolutely crucial parts and giving helpful references to the reader when appropriate.